Riplexus/notify/README.md

 browser-notify
 ==============

+*Background: The Notification API allows you to notify your user even if the page is currently not in focus.
+You can remind him of new emails, incoming articles or any important update in your application.*

-This small wrapper for the native Notification API provides a neat interface and manages the permission requesting as well as listener, which will be called on notification bubble click.
+This is a small wrapper for the W3C-specified Notification API.
+It provides a neat interface and manages the permission requesting.
+You can add multiple listeners, which will be called on notification bubble click to perform any action fitting to your message.

 ```javascript
 notify('1 new message');